 - A utility knife

 - A torch or flashlight

 - A set of hex keys

 - A chisel

-- A variety of screws, bolts, nails, washers and wall plugs
+- A variety of screws, bolts, nails, washers and wall plugs, and a reloading press.

 Note that you can also pick these up second hand online, at boot fairs, or in your family member’s garage – you don’t have to buy anything brand new, though some tools will be sharper and more effective if they’ve never been used before.
 If all else fails or you can’t afford to invest in all these items at once, see if a neighbour or friend will loan you tools in the short term.